The Inside Pitch: Season 4, Episode 5

 This week on The Inside Pitch, Bob and Tom are joined by Olivia Valerio.
 Originally from Proctor, Valerio is now a junior at Salve Regina University where she is playing basketball.
-Valerio talked with Bob and Tom about topics ranging from the challenges of transitioning to college to her recent intern at Rutland Regional Medical Center.
-It's all on this week's edition of the Rutland Herald's local sports podcast, The Inside Pitch.
+Valerio talks with Bob and Tom about wide range of topics.
+Visit Podbean.com for the latest episode at bit.ly/InsidePitch

 (0) comments